brimdata/super/book/src/intro.md

 as a strongly typed representation of JSON-like sequences as well as a means to represent relational tables.
-And SuperSQL is behaving like SQL when applied to table-like data, but at the same time is a pipe-syntax language for arbitrarilty typed data.
+And SuperSQL is behaving like SQL when applied to table-like data, but at the same time is a pipe-syntax language for arbitrarily typed data.
 The super-structured data model ties it all together.

 To make this all work, the runtime must handle arbitrarily typed data.
-Hence, every operator in the SuperSQL has defined behavior for every possible input type.
+Hence, every operator in SuperSQL has defined behavior for every possible input type.
 This is the key point of departure for super-structured data: instead of the unit of processing being a relational table, which requires a statically defined schema, the unit of processing is a collection of arbitrarily typed values.
 In a sense, SuperDB generalizes Codd's relational algebra to polymorphic operators.
 All of Codd's relational operators can be recast in this fashion forming